manishshettym/manishshettym.github.io/index.md

 ## Research Interest

-I am interested in Programming Languages and Software Engineering, specifically, in developer tools for expressive and reliable programming in the age of Language Models (LM).
-Currently, my work draws inspiration from the deep & old connections between programs and graphs.
-Graph abstractions unlock program synthesis guided by structure.
-Similarly, abstracting computational graphs with LMs as programs enables expressive programming and debugging with LMs.
-My work is motivated by these insights.
+I am interested in Programming Languages and Software Engineering, specifically, in tools for program synthesis and analysis.
+Currently, my work is motivated by abstractions for programs that simplify reasoning about programs by introducing either structure (graphs) or abstract semantics (language) to code.
+This interest naturally touches language models (LLM) and ML4Code as means to learn and enrich these abstractions.

 Previously, I worked at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research (MSR)</a> in the <a href="https://www.microsoft.com/en-us/research/theme/systems/">Programming Languages and Systems Group</a> on developer and debugging tools for system reliability.